bjpfox/travel-mate/README.md

 * Budget tracking features
 * Day by day trip planning
 * Enable refresh of trip itinerary ideas from API when trip is edited (while still retaining any user added trip ideas)
+* General improvements to UI (e.g. provide feedback using Chakra toast on events like form submission)